 The Heritage Toronto Awards celebrate outstanding contributions in the promotion and conservation of Toronto’s history and heritage by professionals and volunteers.

 This year’s Heritage Toronto Awards and Kilbourn Lecture will take place on Monday, October 17, 2016, at Isabel Bader Theatre, Victoria College.
 The vibrant Mary Ito will return as host of the program.
-Tickets will go on sale Monday, August 8th at 10AM.
+Tickets are on sale now!
+Ticketing services are provided by RCMTickets.

 Special Achievement Award Recipient

 The award, presented by the Heritage Toronto Board of Directors, provides special recognition to those individuals who have made exceptional contributions to the preservation and education of Toronto’s heritage.
 Stay tuned for details about the 2016 Special Achievement Award recipient.

 We are delighted to announce that the 20th Kilbourn Lecture will be delivered by Dr. Steven High, Professor of History at Concordia University and a founding member of the school’s Centre for Oral History and Digital Storytelling.
 Dr. High’s lecture, “The Deindustrialization of our Sense: A Multi-Sensory Approach to Intangible Heritage” will address the impact of deindustrialization on the urban heritage experience.

 Alumni Hall, Victoria College, 73 Queen’s Park Crescent, Unit 106

 Tickets for this exclusive pre-event cocktail reception include admission to the General Program & Awards Reception, and a $50.00 charitable tax receipt will be issued.